 - Carjacking

-Our Chicago defense lawyers have the experience and resources to uphold your rights.
+Our Chicago theft lawyers have the experience and resources to uphold your rights.

 Whether you’re charged with a theft, robbery, burglary, or any other type of crime, call us now for free information about how your rights can be protected.
-With thousands of satisfied clients and over 25 years of criminal experience, the legal team at Mitchell S. Sexner & Associates LLC can offer you the help you need.
+Felony retail theft can result in significant prison time and fines.
+With thousands of satisfied clients and over 30 years of criminal experience, the legal team at Mitchell S. Sexner & Associates LLC can offer you the help you need.
 Call (312) 644-0444 for free information.